 Oral pathologies can range from a simple canker sore to a more serious issue, such as oral cancer.
 Don’t worry — most changes in the oral cavity will not be serious, but changes should always be examined by your oral surgeon.

-Oral Pathology Treatment in in Pocatello, Blackfoot, and Preston
+Oral Pathology Treatment in Pocatello and Blackfoot, ID

 If you find anything that seems abnormal in your mouth, we recommend you schedule an oral pathology screening with our trusted oral surgeons.
 Your health and well-being are our priority, and we will make every effort to see you in our practice as soon as possible.